epsilon537/boxlambda/docs/software/boxlambda-os/forth/words.md

 [heap.fs](../../../../fs/forth/heap.fs)

-Heaps are created by the user and consist of discretes blocks that are allocated, freed, and resized as multiples; the size of allocations plus a cell taken up by a block count is rounded up to the next full number of blocks.
-There is by no global heap.
-Note that the time taken up by heap allocation or resizing is bounded by a maximum which is defined by the number of blocks in the heap; any heap allocation or resizing may take this full time.
-On the other hand, the time taken up by freeing an allocation is determined solely by the number of blocks comprising the allocation.
+Heaps are created by users and consist of discrete blocks that are allocated, freed, and resized in multiples.
+The size of an allocation, plus a cell used for storing the block count, is rounded up to the next full number of blocks.
+No global heap exists.
+Note that the time required for heap allocation or resizing is bounded by a maximum defined by the number of blocks in the heap; any heap allocation or resizing may take this maximal time.
+In contrast, the time required for freeing an allocation is determined solely by the number of blocks comprising the allocation.

 `heap-size ( block-size block-count -- heap-bytes )`

-- Get the size in bytes of a heap with the given block size in bytes and block count.
+- Determine the size in bytes of a heap with the given block size and block count.

 `init-heap ( block-size block-count addr -- )`